I would like to create and use a layout template in Chief Architect.

 In most cases, the Printer Paper and Drawing Sheet sizes should be the same.

-In X5 and prior products you need to set the printer paper and the Printer on this dialog as well.
+In X5 and prior versions, you need to set the printer paper and the Printer on this dialog as well.

 Make sure the Drawing Scale is set at a 1 to 1 scale.